shayansm2/metaalgolib/README.md

 # MetaAlgoLib
-## ALibrary For Metaheurisitc Algorithms
+## A Library For Metaheurisitc Algorithms